Life insurance when pregnant

 Here are the answers to questions you might have on life insurance during pregnancy.

-Yes, you can still take out a life insurance policy if you’re pregnant.
-Applying for a life insurance policy when you’re pregnant is just the same as at any other time.
+Yes, you can still take out a life insurance policy when pregnant.
+Applying for a life insurance policy during pregnancy is just the same as at any other time.
 You’ll still be asked the same questions.

 If you already have life insurance in place, pregnancy is a good time to revisit your policy and make sure it still works for your future needs.